DataDog/integrations-core/nginx/README.md

 ### Prepare NGINX

-On each NGINX server, create a `status.conf` in the directory that contains other NGINX configuration files (e.g. `/etc/nginx/conf.d/` in many packages):
+On each NGINX server, create a `status.conf` in the directory that contains other NGINX configuration files (e.g. `/etc/nginx/conf.d/`):

 ```
 server {